fim16418/Grid/README.md

 In order to run the benchmarks for various lattice sizes and other parameters, this bash script can be modified and executed.

 ### benchmarkMDA[x].cpp
 Those benchmarks aim to test different ways of calculating the Meson Distribution Amplitude (MDA) with Grid.
+Choose the icc files if you use the Intel compiler.

+### fullMDA.cpp
+Implementation of an efficient algorithm for computing the MDA of propagator combinations involving their derivatives.
+Choose the icc files if you use the Intel compiler.